luckyr13/arcode/README.md

 ++ Deploy contracts
 - Deploy a contract from files in your ArCode Workspace.
 - Deploy a contract with a new state from your Workspace using a previous Contract Source Tx.
-- Deploy to the Arweave Mainnet, a local gateway or the Redstone Testnet Gateway.
+- Deploy to the Arweave Mainnet or to a local gateway.

 ++ Interact with smartweave contracts
 - View state.
 - Write interaction (dry-run).
 - Write interaction (Create and post tx).
-- Interact with contracts on the Arweave Mainnet, a local gateway or the Redstone Testnet Gateway.
+- Interact with contracts on the Arweave Mainnet or to a local gateway.

 ++ Multiple skins to customize your IDE.